slothbelphegor/android-coursemanagement/README.md

 - app/java/com.example.qlkhoahoc/api/ApiClient: the **BASE_URL** value

 Now you can run the app by pressing **Run** or **Shift + F10** on Android Studio.

+### Accounts
+You can create a new account using the Register feature in the app.
+To use Admin account, use following info:
+- username: moderator
+- password: P@ssWord123